 The Most Honourable Legion of the Eagle of Christ was re-established under the blessing of Pope St. John Paul II as a noble company by the Etrurian household and a group of Papal knights as a successor to the ancient Roman Legion of the Eagle.
 Its re-establishment took place on the 900th anniversary of the First Crusade.

 Through the gift of Emperor Constantine the Great, the Roman Church became heir and successor to the Roman Empire.
 The Christian knights defended the Church, in part through the Crusades against the infidels.
-The Most Honourable Legion of the Eagle is under the patronage of the Anglican Patriarchate (Anglican Rite Roman Catholic Church) and the leadership of the Etrurian Royal Household.
-Membership is limited to 10 Companions of Honour, in addition to the Companions of Justice (hereditary), and no more than 15 Supernumerary Companions (ad honorem).
-Companions are generally required to be Catholic and of noble lineage and to have rendered significant service at a high level to the Church or to humanity in general.
-Companions in all categories are considered honourary cousins to His Holiness and Eminence the Archfather-Prince of Rome.
+The Most Honourable Legion of the Eagle was joined with the Orders of St. Stephen and Mary Immaculate in 2021 and is under the patronage of the United Roman-Ruthenian Church and the leadership of the Etrurian Royal Household.
+Because Companions of Justice are considered honourary cousins to His Holiness the Bishop of Rome-Ruthenia, today all Bailiffs Grand Cross are likewise considered honourary cousins to His Holiness the Papa-Prince of Rome-Ruthenia.

 The Pontifical Order of Merit of St. Stephen & Our Lady of Walsingham

 The Order of Merit recognises significant service and merit.
 It is limited to no more than ten living members.

 History of the Royal Order of St. Stephen